sadiya211/HTML/event-portal-project/README.md

 # 🎫 Event Portal Project

-This folder contains all files related to the event registration project.
+This is a group project built using HTML, CSS, and JavaScript to simulate an event registration system.
 Created folder for event portal project
-# 🎫 Event Portal Project

-This is a group project built using HTML, CSS, and JavaScript to simulate an event registration system.

 ---

 ## 📁 Project Overview